-Name and Municipality of Residence and Year First Became a Director

-MARGARET S. (PEG) BILLSON

-Albuquerque, New Mexico, USA (2015) Ms. Billson is a veteran aviation business leader with over 30 years of experience leading technology rich companies, including serving as the President & CEO of BBA Aviation Aftermarket Services, a division of BBA Aviation plc., as President & General Manager of the Airplane Division of Eclipse Aviation and as the Vice-President & General Manager of Airframe Systems at Honeywell International Inc. Ms. Billson has a Master's degree in Engineering-Aerospace and, in recognition of her industry accomplishments, has been inducted into Embry-Riddle Aeronautical University's Hall of Fame.
-Ms. Billson is also an instrument-rated pilot.

-Ms. Billson is a member of the Audit Committee.
+Name and Municipality of Residence and Year First Became a Director Principal Occupation MARGARET S. (PEG) BILLSON Albuquerque, New Mexico, USA (2015) Ms. Billson is a veteran aviation business leader with over 30 year of experience leading technology rich companies, including servin as the President & CEO of BBA Aviation Aftermarket Services, division of BBA Aviation plc., as President & General Manager of the Airplane Division of Eclipse Aviation and as the Vice-Presider & General Manager of Airframe Systems at Honeywell International Inc. Ms. Billson has a Master's degree in Engineering-Aerospace and, in recognition of her industry accomplishments, has bee inducted into Embry-Riddle Aeronautical University's Hall of Fame Ms. Billson is also an instrument-rated pilot.
+THE HONOURABLE MICHAEL M. FORTIER , P.C.
+Town of Mount Royal, Quebec, Canada (2010) Mr. Fortier joined RBC Capital Markets (RBCCM) as a Vice-Cha in 2010.
+Prior to joining RBCCM, Mr. Fortier was a partner of Ogilv Renault LLP (now Norton Rose Fulbright Canada LLP) and Senior Advisor to Morgan Stanley in Canada.
+Between 2006 and 2008, Mr. Fortier held various positions in the Government of Canada, as Minister of Public Works and Government Services, Minister of International Trade and Minister responsible for Greater Montréal.
+Prior to that, Mr. Fortier wa active in the investment banking industry, first as a Managin Director with Credit Suisse First Boston (1999 - 2004) and then a a Managing Director with TD Securities (2004 - 2006).
+Mr. Fortier also practiced law with Ogilvy Renault LLP (1985 1999) in the areas of corporate finance and mergers an acquisitions.
+He was based in London, England for several year during this period.
+Mr. Fortier is Chair of the Human Resources Committee.